aubrwing/bayes_final_project/README.md

 # bayes_final_project
 Baysian Machine Learning Final Project Fall 2022
 This project aims to predict revenue from Rotten Tomatoes movie review data.
-The following Python packages are needed to run the code: import numpy as np import pandas as pd from sklearn.decomposition import LatentDirichletAllocation
+The following Python packages are needed to run the code:<br /> import numpy as np import pandas as pd from sklearn.decomposition import LatentDirichletAllocation